 In the West, this system of the four basic elements, albeit with some modifications by the medieval alchemists, persisted from the time of Empedocles until the publication of the first modern chemistry book by French chemist Antione Lavoisier entitled Traité Élémentaire de Chimie (Elementary Treatise of Chemistry) in 1789.
 Lavoisier also defined an element as a substance whose smallest units cannot be broken down into a simpler substance:

 “I shall therefore only add upon this subject, that if, by the term elements, we mean to express those simple and indivisible atoms of which matter is composed.”17

-In his book, he named a list of elements, that which could not be broken down further, that included oxygen, nitrogen, hydrogen, phosphorus, mercury, zinc, and sulfur.
+In his book, he listed elements that could not be further broken down, including oxygen, nitrogen, hydrogen, phosphorus, mercury, zinc, and sulfur.
 These formed the basis of the modern periodic table, thus breaking out of the paradigm of Empedocles’ four elements after over 2000 years.

 Nevertheless, some modern scientists see a parallel between the four states of matter – solid, liquid, gas, and plasma – and the four elements.18 Plasma physicist Mitsuru Kikuchi has stated the following about Empedocles:

 “Empedocles proposed that the world was made of earth, water, air, and fire, which may correspond to solid, liquid, gas, and weakly ionized plasma.
 Surprisingly, this idea may catch the essence.”

 Maybe Empedocles was not too far off after all.
 Regardless of the findings of modern science, I believe that Empedocles’ philosophy of the four elements will always hold a place in our imaginations.